Meet our Ambassadors

 Cosmic is regarded as one of the UK’s leading ethical digital businesses, having won multiple awards, and with more than two decades’ experience in bringing the value of digital innovations to partners, helping them to benefit as part of the connected, digital world.
 Julie has led the company to growth and development of a strong team of highly skilled and dedicated individuals.

-Julie has been involved at strategic and policy level in the development of regional and national partnerships and currently holds positions at Board level with the South West Business Council, Exeter Chamber of Commerce and the Exeter & Heart of Devon Employment and Skills Partnership.
+Julie has been involved at strategic and policy level in the development of regional and national partnerships and currently holds positions at Board level with the SW Business Council and the Heart of SW Digital Skills Partnership.

 In these positions she aims to provide support for wider economic and social impact through effective use of digital skills and social enterprise.
 She continues to champion these key components of the Cosmic business model with organisations and people she meets every day.

 “The Social Enterprise Mark has been a fundamental part of Cosmic’s brand identity for well over a decade now, and it has proved a highly effective way to promote to the world our social impact credentials.
 Cosmic’s commitment to social enterprise remains as strong as ever, and the Mark acts as a regular reminder for all stakeholders – staff, Directors, partners and clients.”